sausis20/Data-Analysis-with-Python-freeCodeCamp/Medical Data Visualizer/README.md

 Any time a variable is set to `None`, make sure to set it to the correct code.

 Unit tests are written for you under `test_module.py`.

-### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.

-### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.